tyzoid/EternalJukebox/README.md

 Then make sure its running in the folder that your EternalJukebox.jar is in, once again to do this use the `cd` command.
 Then execute the jar with `java -jar EternalJukebox.jar`

-If everything went right it should say `Listening at http://0.0.0.0:11037`
+If everything went right it should say `Listening at http://0.0.0.0:8080`

-you should now be able to connect to it with a browser through http://localhost:11037
+you should now be able to connect to it with a browser through http://localhost:8080

 Congrats you did it!

-## Manually Building

-This is not recommended unless you're making some modifications, and as such should only be performed by more advanced users

-You'll need to obtain a copy of [Gradle](https://gradle.org/install/), likely a [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), and [Jekyll](https://jekyllrb.com/).
-You'll also need the project files in some capacity, be it `git clone` or downloading the archive from GitHub.

-From there, building in Gradle is simple; just run `gradle clean shadowJar` from the project file directory.
-That should produce a jar file in `build/libs` that will work for you.
-In addition, you'll need to build the Jekyll webpages, which can be done by running `jekyll build --source _web --destination web`